-(ii) Defined contribution plans
+Defined contribution plans (ii)

 A defined contribution plan is a post-employment benefit plan under which an entity pays fixed contribution into a separate entity and will have no legal or constructive obligation to pay further amounts.

 The Company makes specified monthly contributions towards Government administered provident fund scheme.
 Obligations for contributions to defined contribution plans are recognised as an employee benefit expense in profit or loss in the periods during which the related services are rendered by employees.